digitalrebar/provision/doc/install.rst

 At this point, the server can be started.

-.. note:: In a future release, the required packages may be removed, which will help insure cross-platform compatibility without relying on these external dependencies.
+.. note:: In a future release, the required packages may be removed, which will help ensure cross-platform compatibility without relying on these external dependencies.

 Running The Server
 ------------------